CVLabWorks/CVIMGDetection/proposal/project_proposal.md

 ### AI-Generated Image Detection

-### Project Background Introduction
+### Project Background introduction
-The proliferation of AI-generated imagery poses an unprecedented challenge to information integrity.
+The proliferation of AI-generated images poses an unprecedented challenge to information integrity.
 High-fidelity synthetic images now permeate digital ecosystems, with the most sophisticated examples evading human detection.
 This capability has enabled malicious actors to manipulate public discourse for strategic and financial gain.
-Consequently, robust and efficient methods for distinguishing AI-generated from authentic imagery have become critically necessary.
+Consequently, robust and efficient methods for distinguishing AI-generated from authentic image have become critically necessary.

 This study systematically evaluates existing detection approaches, identifies their limitations, and explores avenues for enhancement.
 We establish a comprehensive benchmark and propose incremental improvements to advance the state of detection capabilities.